Placement priority order

 - Principal, Northcote High School, St George’s Road, Northcote VIC 3070

 The review will be conducted by the Northcote High School Placement Committee.
 The review can only be considered on the grounds that the selection criteria, as above, were not appropriately applied, or that the evidence presented was not appropriately considered.

 If the committee cannot resolve the appeal, it can be referred to the Regional Director (North Western Victoria Region).

-Northcote High School needs to collect your personal information to establish that you live within the school’s neighbourhood boundary.
+Northcote High School needs to collect your personal information to establish that you live within the school’s zone.
 Your information will not be disclosed to any other organisation without your consent, or unless authorised or required by law.
 Copies of any documents you provide to establish your permanent residence are not retained.
 If you choose not to provide some or all of the information asked for, we may not be able to enrol your child at Northcote High School.

 If you have any questions about enrolment, contact our Enrolments Officer on 03 9488 2300 or firstname.lastname@example.org.

 For more information about the placement policy, see Department of Education and Training.